How Is Cardboard Recycled?

 Assuming that your cardboard isn’t disqualified from recycling (remember the list from just above?), it still needs to be prepared appropriately.

-So let’s talk about how you do that, how to best prepare cardboard for recycling.
+So let’s talk about how you do that, how to best prepare cardboard for recycling, and we can move closer to zero waste and maximize papery recycling!

 How To Recycle Cardboard